FDM 3D Printing Guidelines • ABS Material Properties • FDM STL Upload Form

 The 3D printer takes STL files, the most common 3D file format.
 When exporting STL files from your modeling software, if you get an option to select a resolution, there is no need to go smaller than 0.001 inches.
 The resolution of finished parts on the Fortus 250mc is 0.0095 inches, so increasing the STL resolution much beyond this won't result in increased part resolution.

 The material used is a proprietary ABS plastic called ABS-Plus P430.
 Material properties such as Tensile Strength and Flexural Modulus are listed in the material datasheet.
-At this time the only available color is white (ivory).
 Costs are based on the total number of cubic inches of modeling material your part will use, with rates published below (see explanation of pricing rates):

 * Regular price is a guide price only, actual cost may vary depending on complexity of build.
 Contact Dr Malcolm Cooke (firstname.lastname@example.org) with questions.